comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/log_distributed_traces.md

 # Log Distributed Traces

 When working with complex LLM applications, it is common to need to track a traces across multiple services.
-Comet supports distributed tracing out of the box when integrating using function decorators using a mechanism that is similar to how OpenTelemetry implements distributed tracing.
+Opik supports distributed tracing out of the box when integrating using function decorators using a mechanism that is similar to how OpenTelemetry implements distributed tracing.

 For the purposes of this guide, we will assume that you have a simple LLM application that is made up of two services: a client and a server.
 We will assume that the client will create the trace and span, while the server will add a nested span.
 In order to do this, the `trace_id` and `span_id` will be passed in the headers of the request from the client to the server.